 - d) If a danger has not or cannot be neutralized, use alternative methods for gathering evidence such as photography, or witnesses. - e) Aircraft always contain hazardous materials such as fuel, oil and hydraulic fluid.
 When possible, clean any serious contamination of fuel and lubricant from the wreckage using a detergent wash and rinse, and when necessary, an approved absorbent.
 Be aware of the ever-present danger of fire and explosion when cleaning contaminated wreckage. - f) Burning or smoldering aircraft interiors and modern composite materials emit noxious and highly toxic gases and possible carcinogenic particles.
 While the aircraft wreckage is still burning or smoking, only fire fighters and rescue personnel equipped with Self Contained Breathing Apparatus (SCBA) should enter the wreckage.
 If it is essential for an Investigator or any other person to enter such an environment, SCBA equipment must be worn and, in case of difficulties, one or more assistants who are similarly equipped and ready to evacuate must assist the person.

-Aircraft Accident Investigation Procedure Manual SLCAP 9999

-Investigation Volume: 1 Section:

-Chapter :6 Page: 6-1
+Aircraft Accident Investigation Procedure Manual ; SLCAP 9999 46 lava estimation Volume: 1 Section: The adjust the state of Investigation Chapter :10 Page: 6-1